-- Boil a pot of water, season the water with salt and cook your pasta according to the package.
-I like to cook mine al dente because it will continue to cook once it is added to the sauce.
-Once the pasta is cooked, drain the water in a colander and set it aside.
+- Boil a pot of water and cook the pasta according to the package.
+Al dente is best.
+Reserve 1/4 cup pasta water for the sauce.
+Drain the remaining water in a colander and set the pasta aside.

-- Next, you’ll add the diced red peppers and tomatoes.
+- Next, add the diced red bell peppers and cherry tomatoes.
 Stir well.

-- Once the tomatoes begin to blister, add the enchilada sauce and cream cheese.
+- Once the tomatoes begin to blister, add the enchilada sauce, reserved pasta water and cream cheese.
 Stir until well combined.
-I used a whisk to make sure the cream cheese was well incorporated.

-- Add the cooked pasta into the pan with the enchilada sauce mixture.
+- Once the sauce has reduced to your liking, add the cooked pasta.
 Toss everything together until it is well coated.

 - Next, gently nestle the cooked chicken breasts into the pasta.
 Top everything with the mozzarella cheese and broil the entire dish in the oven for 2-3 minutes or until the cheese begins to bubble and lightly brown.